psalmotee/psalmotee/README.md

 - 😄 Pronouns: He/Him
 - 🔭 I’m currently working on becoming Front-End Engineer
 - 🌱 I’m currently learning at AltSchool Africa
-- 👯 I’m looking for opportunity to contribute Tech Ecosystem
+- 👯 I’m looking for opportunity to contribute to Tech Ecosystem
 - 📫 you can reach me via email samsonmoradeyo@gmail.com